HOW WE FARM

 Our Growing Practices

-The Taliaferro property has been farmed using organic methods for over 20 years.
-We will continue to follow the National Organic Program guidelines and the farm will be certified organic by NOFA-NY for the 2020 season.
-Being certified organic ensures our customers that we are striving to grow vegetables in an ethical, holistic way.
+We take organic crop production very seriously.
+We follow all National Organic Program guidelines and we are working to get our new farm property Certified Organic by NOFA-NY as soon as possible.
+Using organic growing methods ensures our customers that we are striving to grow vegetables in an ethical, holistic way.
 This means we do not use any genetically modified seeds or synthetic fertilizers or pesticides.
 We focus on farm management systems that include crop rotation, cover cropping, and many other techniques that help to increase the amount of organic matter in the soil, which stores nutrients that lead to healthy crops.
 This, in turn, yields plants that are stronger and more resistant to diseases and pests.

 Agriculture is thousands of years old and yet what makes farming so interesting is that researchers and growers are still discovering new insights on the relationship between soil, plants and humans.
 We strive to keep up with the latest science on soil and plant health.
 We send soil samples to Kinsey Ag Services in Missouri every year.
 Their labs provide some of the most informative and comprehensive results, with recommendations that allow us to plan a fertilizer system that gradually builds up the nutrients and organic matter in our soil.